Fizztech0/Tutorials/README.md

 # Tutorials

+This project is track my progress I follow along various tutorials available on Youtube and the Web.

     Disclaimer: Should you as the contents creator not be okay with me posting a reference to your content and in some cases copying parts to try it out myself then I would like to apologize.